 The City of Southlake’s Traffic Management Division was created to respond to these current and future transportation needs.
-The division operates as part of the City's Public Works Department and consists of three members: a Transportation Manager, a Traffic Supervisor, and a Signal Technician.
-This team works closely with the City’s Office of Traffic Management, a cross-departmental employee group committed to improving driver, pedestrian, and bicycle safety within Southlake.
+The team works closely with the City’s Office of Traffic Management; a cross-departmental employee group committed to improving driver, pedestrian, and bicycle safety within Southlake.

 The division also works with many regional partners including: